SouthernMethodistUniversity/project-lab/sections/2Audience.md

 2. Resources/Relationship: The committee is familiar with some of the models that already exist.
 They have deep familiarity with the qualitative indicators for corporate fraud.
 They can connect my data and my research to a wider community of scholars who have the datasets that I need to finish my work.
 My advisor wants me to succeed.
 3. Limitations: My committee is skeptical about technology and feels uncertain about how they will evaluate my work.
 They have expressed concern about not knowing how to "check" if the model is accurate.

-If you are working on a project that is institutionally based (such as creating a platform, creating a resource, or building a teaching tool), you may have institutaional partners who have a stake in your project's success.
+If you are working on a project that is institutionally based (such as creating a platform, creating a resource, or building a teaching tool), you may have institutional partners who have a stake in your project's success.
 It's a good idea to identify these folks and consider their interests and needs as well.

 Possible stakeholders include: your library, colleagues, IT division, academic program, a center, or institute who shares your mission and/or goals.